Labstat Blog

 Tip #3: Your FDA PMTA Must Be Well Documented and Complete

-Across FDA-regulated industries, FDA only reviews product submissions or applications that meet their clearly articulated guidelines.
+Across FDA-regulated industries, the FDA only reviews product submissions or applications that meet their clearly articulated guidelines.

 Laptop computer with graphical rendering of files and folders.

-Per section 21 CFR 1114.7, the following sections must be included in an FDA PMTA:
+Per 21 CFR 1114.7, your PMTA must include the following 11 specific sections to meet FDA requirements:

 1. General information